Robust and efficient verification of graph states in blind measurement-based quantum computation

-In this section, we propose a general approach for constructing robust and efficient verification protocols in the i.i.d.\! scenario and clarify the sampling complexity of robust verification.
+In this section, we propose a general approach for constructing robust and efficient verification protocols in the i.i.d.\! scenario and clarify the sample complexity of robust verification.
 The results presented here can serve as a benchmark for understanding QSV in the adversarial scenario.
-To streamline the presentation, the proofs of these results [including Propositions~\ref{prop:epsiidMonoton}--\ref{prop:iidHighProbiid} and \eref{eq:iidNoptUB}] are relegated to Supplementary Section~\ref{app:IIDsetting}.
+To streamline the presentation, the proofs of these results [including Propositions~\ref{prop:epsiidMonoton}--\ref{prop:iidHighProbiid} and \eref{eq:iidNoptUB}] are relegated to Supplementary Note~8.

-Suppose a quantum device is expected to produce the target state $|\Psi\>\in\caH$, but actually produces the states $\sigma_1,\sigma_2,\dots,\sigma_N$ in $N$ runs.
+Consider a quantum device that is expected to produce the target state $|\Psi\>\in\caH$, but actually produces the states $\sigma_1,\sigma_2,\dots,\sigma_N$ in $N$ runs.
 In the i.i.d.\! scenario, all these states are identical to the state $\sigma$, and the goal of Alice is to verify whether $\sigma$ is sufficiently close to the target state $|\Psi\>$.
-If a strategy $\Omega$ with the form in \eref{eq:homo} can be constructed for $|\Psi\>$, then our verification protocol runs as follows: Alice applies the strategy $\Omega$ to each of these $N$ states, and counts the number of failures.
+If a strategy $\Omega$ of the form in \eref{eq:homo} can be constructed for $|\Psi\>$, then our verification protocol runs as follows: Alice applies the strategy $\Omega$ to each of the $N$ states, and counts the number of failures.
 If at most $k$ failures are observed among the $N$ tests, then Alice accepts the states prepared; otherwise, she rejects.
 Here $0\leq k\leq N-1$ is called the number of allowed failures.
 The completeness of this protocol is guaranteed because the target state $|\Psi\>$ can never be mistakenly rejected.

 Most previous works did not consider the problem of robustness and can reach a meaningful conclusion only when $k=0$ \cite{ZH4,Ha09-2,ZH3,HMT,LHZ19,Wang19,LiGHZ19,PLM18,ZhuEVQPSlong19,Li21}, i.e., Alice accepts iff all $N$ tests are passed.
-However, the requirement of passing all tests is too demanding in a realistic scenario and leads to a poor robustness, as clarified in Supplementary Section~\ref{app:IIDsetting}.
-To remedy this problem, several recent works considered modifications that allow some failures \cite{YSG21,WHZhang20,WHZhang20npj,Jiang20npj}.
-However, the robustness of such verification protocols has not been analyzed, and the sampling complexity of robust verification has not been clarified.
+However, the requirement of passing all tests is too demanding in a realistic scenario and leads to poor robustness, as clarified in Supplementary Note~8.
+To remedy this problem, several recent works considered modifications that allow some failures \cite{YSG21,WHZhang20,WHZhang20npj,Jiang20npj,Xia22NJP}.
+However, the robustness of such verification protocols has not been analyzed, and the sample complexity of robust verification has not been clarified.

 Here we consider robust verification in which at most $k$ failures are allowed.
 Then the probability of acceptance is given by

 where $\epsilon_\sigma:=1-\<\Psi|\sigma|\Psi\>$ is the infidelity between $\sigma$ and the target state.
 Similar to \eref{eq:hatzeta2}, for $0<\delta\leq1$ we define the guaranteed infidelity in the i.i.d.\! scenario as